Things to do in Herne Bay: Local Tips

 Probably the most famous thing to do in Herne Bay is to check out Reculver Tower.
 These 12th-century church towers were part of a larger church building; the towers were all that was preserved, as they acted as a landmark for sailors.
 We visited here on my geography school trip too, although I just can’t remember exactly why.

 There’s also a Roman Fort built upon the same site.
-You can’t see too much of the 2000 year old fort nowadays, although the foundations are still visible.
+I’ll be honest, there are many more impressive castles in Kent, but it is still worth checking out while you’re in Herne Bay.
+Nowadays, you can’t see too much of the 2000 year old fort nowadays, although the foundations are still visible.

 The site is operated by the English Heritage and is free to enter – it has the wonderfully British opening times of ‘any reasonable time during daylight hours’.